patternfly/pf-codemods/packages/pf-codemods/README.md

 These rules are based off the breaking change notes for React.
 Each rule links the breaking change patternfly-react PR in case you want to better understand the change.
 Also, each rule makes sure you're using a PatternFly component before running.

 Some rules will add either a comment (`/* data-codemods */`) or data attribute (`data-codemods="true"`) in order to prevent certain other rules from applying an unnecessary fix.
+These `data-codemods` attributes and comments can be removed by our `data-codemods-cleanup` rule.
+You should run this rule only once, after you finish running the general codemods, by adding the `--only data-codemods-cleanup` option.

 ### accordionContent-remove-isHidden-prop [(#9876)](https://github.com/patternfly/patternfly-react/pull/9876)